objektwerks/scala/README.md

 9. **Local Services:** It’s often convenient to build Scala integrations tests against local services, such a Kafka, Cassandra or any other ( Big Data ) service.
 The same integrations tests can be run in a properly configured CI/CD environment ( see below ).
 10. **CI/CD:** Known as continuous integration and deployment.
 Using a tool like Jenkins ( https://jenkins.io ), a team can set up a build project for each project housed in a Git repository.
-Based on a schedule, Jenkins will aperiodically pull a Git repository, rebuild the project, run tests and package it using SBT.
+Based on a schedule, Jenkins will pull a Git repository, rebuild the project, run tests and package it using SBT.
 This is basic continuous integration.
 Using Jenkins components, build pipelines can be constructed.
 Continuous deployment is controversial topic, but available.
 Github and Gitlab have CI/CD features as well.
 11. **Kanban Board:** Github, for each repository, provides a free Kanban Board that allows developers to manage project tasks.
  Gitlab also provides a Kanban Board for each repository.
 Other agile tools exist, but is considered overkill by a growing number of developers.
 Atlassian ( https://www.atlassian.com ) provides one such set of agile tools.